facebookarchive/MemNN/KVmemnn/examples/WikiMovies/README.md

 To customize the hyperparameters of the model, adjust the params.lua file or pass desired parameters in via the command line (e.g. `./run_train.sh numThreads=1 learningRate=0.1`).

-Output will go into the directory `output`, where you will find the logs from a pre-trained model, which you can test out by running ./run_eval.sh with modelFilename directed towards the .best_valid_model file from those logs.
+Output will go into the directory `output`, which you can test out by running ./run\_eval.sh with modelFilename directed towards the .best\_valid\_model file from those logs.
+You can download a pre-trained model by running the ./setup\_pretrained.sh file (334M download, unpacks to 737M).

 ## References